suryajeetlondhe/flutter_interview_questions/README.md

 Instance variable = object’s data
 Instance method = object’s behavior

+---

-118)🔹what is Asynchronous and Synchronous Programming?
+118) 🔹what is Asynchronous and Synchronous Programming?
 🔁 Synchronous Programming
 Code runs line by line, one after the other.
 Each task waits for the previous one to finish before starting.